 As well as managing the National Mills Weekend webpages and providing information to our members, the Mills Section will promote National Mills Weekend through press releases to national and regional media, and through social media.
-Last year we achieved over 100 mentions of National Mills Weekend in the press, including coverage in major national outlets, and in 2019 we aim to do even better.
+In the past we achieved over 100 mentions of National Mills Weekend in the press, including coverage in major national outlets, and in 2022 we aim to do even better.